Patrick Noble: Political career

 In 1814, Noble was elected to the South Carolina House of Representatives and was a member until 1824.
 The General Assembly elected Noble as the 34th Lieutenant Governor of South Carolina in 1830 for a two-year term.
 He was elected again to the House of Representatives upon the completion of his term as Lieutenant Governor in 1832 and he was elevated to the South Carolina Senate in 1836.
 Noble became Governor of South Carolina in 1838 upon election by the General Assembly.
 He was elected by 96-58 over Franklin H. Elmore.

-His term as governor was marked by the aftermath effects of the Panic of 1837 resulting in the Charleston banks suspending specie payments.
-Noble died on April 7, 1840 before the expiration of his term and he was buried in Willington at the family cemetery.
+His term as governor was marked by the aftermath effects of the Panic of 1837, resulting in the Charleston banks suspending specie payments.
+Noble died on April 7, 1840, before the expiration of his term.
+He was buried in Willington at the family cemetery.

 Family

 Noble married Elizabeth Bonneau Pickens (1797-1834), daughter of Lieutenant Governor Ezekiel Pickens.
 They had seven children, of whom Edward (1820-1889), a lawyer, state representative, and major in the Confederate Army, was probably the most prominent.
 Samuel (1832-1890) served in the Confederate Army and was later a successful lawyer in Galveston, Texas.